 Gary provides overall leadership for EDS.
 He has extensive experience in corporate governance, having been the Chairman of the Auckland Area Health Board, the Climate Change and Business Centre and the Peoples Centre Health Trust.
 Gary has been involved in resolving environmental issues for over four decades.

-Shay has a BSc/LLB.
-She is a resource management lawyer with 20 years’ experience.
-She began her career as EDS’s first in house solicitor before working in chambers and for Brookfields Lawyers in Auckland.
+Shay is a resource management lawyer with 20 years’ experience.
+She began her career as EDS’s first in house counsel before working in chambers and for Brookfields Lawyers in Auckland.
 Shay is now EDS’s Chief Operating Officer and runs EDS’s litigation programme and its government consultations.
 She has also recently completed in depth reports on reform of the Land Act 1948 and the Wildlife Act 1953.
 She is a current member of the High Country Advisory Group.

 Raewyn heads EDS's environmental policy work.
 She has over 30 years professional experience in environmental law and policy, having worked as a resource management lawyer and policy adviser to business, government and the not-for-profit sector.
 Raewyn has published widely on coastal, marine and other environmental issues.